novakgeoenergie/GHEToolManual/docs/sources/tabs/results.rst

 .. image:: Figures/numerical_results_temp_profile.png
   :alt: Numerical results for the temperature profile

-The shown maximum and minimum temperatures are taken over the whole simulation period in peak load.
+The shown maximum and minimum temperatures are taken over the whole simulation period in peak load for cooling and heating.

 .. note::
     Note that your results might differ, since for example the average ground temperature is not shown when a measured